Corporate income tax

 The lump-sum costs cannot exceed EUR 40,000 (or EUR 80,000) per year.

 Tonnage tax is regulated by the Act on Tonnage Tax.
-A tonnage tax regime, as an alternative regime to corporate income tax, is available to resident shipping companies in respect of their income from the operation of ships in international traffic, provided that the ships referred to fulfil prescribed conditions and are being strategically and commercially operated from Slovenia.
+A tonnage tax regime, as an alternative regime to corporate income tax, is available to resident shipping companies with respect to their income from the operation of ships in international traffic, provided that the ships referred to meet the prescribed conditions and are being strategically and commercially operated from Slovenia.

 The tax base for a particular ship in a tax period is calculated by multiplying the daily tax base by the number of days a ship was operating in the given tax accounting period.
 The tax base is the sum of tax bases for the tax accounting period of ships that are included in the tonnage tax regime.

 Personal income tax is regulated by the Personal Income Tax Act.

 Taxable persons are residents and non-residents.
 Residents are liable to income tax on their worldwide income (i.e. income derived in Slovenia plus income derived abroad).
 Non-residents are liable to income tax on income derived in Slovenia.

 An individual is a resident of Slovenia for the purposes of personal income tax if they have a formal residential tie with Slovenia (i.e. have a permanent residence in Slovenia, are a Slovenian public employee employed abroad or were a Slovenian resident but are currently employed in an EU institution) or have an actual residential tie with Slovenia (have a habitual abode or centre of personal and economic interests or is present for more than 183 days in a taxable year in Slovenia).